-The RS29535 is a 24-pin device that provides 16 bits of general purpose parallel input and output (I/O) expansion for the two-line bidirectional I2C bus or (SMBus) protocol.
+The RS29555 is a 24-pin device that provides 16 bits of general purpose parallel input and output (I/O) expansion for the two-line bidirectional I^2C bus or (SMBus) protocol.
 The device can operate with a power supply voltage ranging from 1.65 V to 5.5 V.

-The RS29535 consists of two 8-bit Configuration (input or output selection), Input Port, Output Port, and Polarity Inversion (active-high or active-low operation) registers.
+The RS29555 consists of two 8-bit Configuration (input or output selection), Input Port, Output Port, and Polarity Inversion (active-high or active-low operation) registers.
 At power on, the I/Os are configured as inputs.
-The system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
+The system controller can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.

-The RS29535 does not include the internal I/O pull-up resistor, which requires pull-ups and pull- downs on unused I/O pins when configured as an input and undriven.
+The RS29555 is identical to the RS29535, except for the inclusion of the internal I/O pull-up resistor, which pulls the I/O to a default high when configured as an input and undriven.